 Ninth grade Honors English focuses on writing that includes the informal and critical essay.
 In addition, students expand their critical writing skills by including the use of references from outside sources-both online and textual.
 Consequently, the students are expected to attain a higher degree of mastery in essay writing.
 Students are introduced to world literature through a variety of genres: novels, plays, epic poetry, short stories, etc. The literature is used as a basis for sharpening critical and analytical skills.
 Some of the works read include: Romeo and Juliet, Animal Farm, Our Town, Great Expectations, The Odyssey, and Les Miserables.
-Weekly cumulative vocabulary is required.
+In addition, the students are given vocabulary words that are added to a eumulative-listWeekly cumulative vocabulary is required.
 Students work on independent projects, are assigned independent reading, and work on oral interpretation and informative speeches.
 Students in this course are expected to demonstrate a consistent work ethic, an aptitude for literary analysis, and a desire to improve their writing skills through challenging assignments.
 Students will conduct research and write annotated bibliographies.